 During daylight hours, our bodies are subjected to ‘positive stressors’ such as eating and exercising but also ‘negative stressors’ such as air pollution, free radical damage, emotional stress, alcohol and blue light pollution from prolonged screen time.
 This means our organs need to dedicate their energies to defence during the day and reparation during the night.
 When not being pushed physically or mentally, the body can switch into maintenance mode and that’s when the ancient biological magic happens.

 Regeneration, repair, detoxification, all take place whilst we’re blissfully unconscious.
-Recent medical studies have found direct links between poor sleep and chronic illnesses because damage accumulated inside cells is cleared away during sleep and this complex repair process is fundamental to our health.
+Recent medical studies have found direct links between poor sleep and chronic illnesses because damaged accumulated inside cells are cleared away during sleep and this complex repair process is fundamental to our health.

 The body’s optimum sleep window and the time most of us hit the hay.
 This is when our bodies release hormones including progesterone, to make us feel drowsy and in a restful state, assisting us to nod off.
 While you're sleeping, the pituitary gland produces a growth hormone which helps your body to grow and repair itself.
 Adrenals and the thyroid work in tandem releasing hormones to regulate your metabolism and immune system.

-REPAIR SHOP: Lower stress hormones further and reduce inflammation with Wellmune®, one of the nine power ingredients in LYMA.
-The only peer-reviewed, proven natural beta glucan, Wellmune® enhances key immune responses and supports your body’s intricate hormone balance.
+REPAIR SHOP: Lower stress hormones further and reduce inflammation with our Wellmune® Blend, one of the power ingredients in LYMA.
+The only peer-reviewed, proven natural beta glucan, our Wellmune® Blend enhances key immune responses and supports your body’s intricate hormone balance.

 During the first few hours of sleep, intestinal mobility increases and the gall bladder gets to work, breaking down fatty foods.
 Digestive enzymes also kick in around now to help your body to digest fats, proteins and carbohydrates.